kiwamizamurai/samuraios/README.md

 I am really layperson.
 That being said, I have a little programing experience.
 To make sure that how much knowledge you should have before begin this project, I list up my personal skills as follows.

     1. Python
     2. Linux Basic

+We are going to use

+    1. x86_64
+    2. C

 # Environmennt